uc-cdis/mmrf-data-commons/README.md

-This is the base REPOSITORY for Gen3.2 data commons.
+This is the repository for the MMRF Data Commons.

 ## Getting Started
-Gen3 Data Commons using the Gen3 Frontend Framework is a matter of the following:
+MMRF Data Commons using the Gen3 Frontend Framework is a matter of the following:

 * create a clone of [Gen3 Data Commons Application](https://github.com/uc-cdis/commons-frontend-app/)